 Developing fine motor skills doesn’t have to be tedious.
 Something as simple as play dough is a great way to incorporate more fine motor activities into your day.
 Plus it helps keep little ones occupied at the table while you work with older children.
+Here are some great ideas for using play dough to develop fine motor skills.

 Play Dough Mats